ditatechwriter/portfolio/LwDITA-toolchain.md

 To write Lightweight DITA in the formats I discuss here, all you need is an text editor capable of handling Markdown and XML.
 Common open-source progamming editors like Atom, Visual Studio Code, or Eclipse all have plugins that permit you to work in Markdown and XML.

-## Managing content in a versio control system
+## Managing content in a version control system

 Many software house use an online host for their code repositories based on Git.
 GitHub is perhaps the most popular, along with Gitlab and BitBucket.